iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > App doesnt work, turns off your bluetooth which is needed for the app to work.<br> :date: __2020-12-01 15:05:51__

 > The app has serious bugs.
 Mine doesn't let me past the "Your Privacy is Safe" screen even after clicking the disclaimer and clicking on the green "more" button.<br> :date: __2020-11-27 13:22:21__

-> It's a waste of time<br> :date: __2020-11-26 18:59:13__

-> No notification of exposure, or ability to report exposure from non app users.
-Three people I know tested positive.
-This app is utterly useless.<br> :date: __2020-11-19 13:39:22__

-> This is of no use if health providers do not turn in the information.
-No.one will actually do it and YES..then there is Hippa..<br> :date: __2020-11-08 16:58:36__